 The company is now 80% owned by an employee ownership trust (EOT).
-The EOT is run by three trustees: one employee, one director and one independent person (currently a person with knowledge of the construction industry).
+The EOT is run by three trustees: one employee, one director and one independent person (currently someone with knowledge of the construction industry).

 The leadership and management of the company is the responsibility of its board of directors, not the trustees or the Employee Council.
 However, certain major steps require trustee approval.

-Although success is (at all levels) not measured only by reference to profit, financial reward for employee contribution is a key feature of the Orms employee ownership structure.
+Although success is not measured only by reference to profit, financial reward for employee contribution is a key feature of the Orms employee ownership structure (at any level).